sr320/paper-oly-mbdbs-gen/README.md

 ## Archived files
 Several directories contain `archive/` subdirectories, which contain code and results from analyses that were not ultimately needed for the paper.
-For instance, we performed a [MACAU](https://www.xzlab.org/software/macau/MACAUmanual.pdf) analysis (see [/analyses/archive/macau/](analyses/archive/macau/) to identify methylated loci associated with oyster size ("Size associated loci", or "SALs"), but this was not included in our publication.
+For instance, we performed a [MACAU](https://www.xzlab.org/software/macau/MACAUmanual.pdf) analysis to identify methylated loci associated with oyster size ("Size associated loci", or "SALs"), but this was not included in our publication.
 NOTE: some MACAU-relevant code also remains in non-archived notebooks (e.g. in the 05-Annotations.Rmd notebook).